meethp20/shopping-cart/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+get the home page displaying things and pass the card components w fake data also create a search component with navbar create a card component for displaying a card get the fake data from chat gpt get the the slug components overlay the home component to display create a function to calculate discount based on luck as in 60 percent chance create a function to calculate the total in the cart